Last update: Jun 24, 2022

 - States begin mailing absentee ballots at least 45 days before Election Day.
-If you haven't received your ballot by 30 days before Election Day, contact your county recorder’s office.
+If you haven't received your ballot by 30 days before Election Day, contact your county election office.

 - You can still vote using the Federal Write-In Absentee Ballot (FWAB).
-Print, sign, and mail your FWAB to your county recorder’s office.
+Print, sign, and mail your FWAB to your county election office.

 - If you mail a FWAB and then receive your regular absentee ballot, you should complete and mail your absentee ballot also.
 Election officials will ensure that only one ballot is counted.